CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 ## Assigning Terminal Licenses

-To connect a terminal to the WMS client and license server, follow these steps:
+To connect a terminal to the CompuTec WMS client and license server, follow these steps:

 1. Restart CompuTec Service Manager.
 The terminal will appear under the Manage Licenses tab in Terminal Licensing.